qatrackplus/qatrackplus/docs/install/win.rst

 You should now be able to visit http://localhost/ in a browser on your server and see the QATrack+ login page.
 Congratulations, you now have a functional QATrack+ setup on your Windows Server!

+If you see a "403.14 Forbidden" error, double check you added the URL rewrite rules to the top level server, and not the QATrack Static site.

+If you see a "502.3 Bad Gateway" error, double check that your QATrack CherryPy service was installed correctly and is running.

 .. note::